awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

    ```
 **Note**
 If you created the load balancer in a private subnet, the value under `ADDRESS` in the previous output is prefaced with `internal-`\.
-If your ingress wasn't successfully created after several minutes, run the following command to view the Load Balancer Controller logs\.
+If your ingress wasn't successfully created after several minutes, run the following command to view the AWS Load Balancer Controller logs\.
 These logs might contain error messages that you can use to diagnose issues with your deployment\.

    ```
    kubectl logs -n kube-system deployment.apps/aws-load-balancer-controller